nick-kann/Xatu-AI/README.md

   Retrieve game replays from the Pokémon Showdown server to use for training

 - [ ] **Prepare Dataset** 🗂️
-  Process the raw data into a structured and workable dataset suitable for model training
+  Process the raw data into a workable dataset suitable for model training

 - [ ] **Create/Train Model** 🔧
   Find the best ML algorithm, hyperparameters, and feature transformations to create/train the model